Best Google Sheets Tools for Investment Banking

 SheetDog includes 30+ Excel-style keyboard shortcuts (Alt sequences, Ctrl chords) alongside its AI editing.
 One install covers both shortcuts and AI.

-SheetWhiz is a shortcut-only tool — Excel-style shortcuts plus auditing and modeling helpers, in both Sheets and Slides.
-Useful if you don't need AI editing or if you want shortcut coverage in Slides as well.
+SheetWhiz focuses on navigation and auditing — Excel-style shortcuts, trace precedents/dependents, and What-If helpers in both Sheets and Slides, with an AI beta for formula auditing.
+Useful if you don't need generative AI editing or if you want shortcut coverage in Slides as well.

 A reasonable stack